jenkhy/GW_Lab_Notebook/Culturing P. marinus/Rough Draft of Perkinsus Culturing Protocol.md

 - Beaker of 100% ethanol
 - Empty beaker (for storing hot tools)
 - Tweezers/forceps (for transferring tissue from RFTM to PCM)
+### Protocol for transferring tissue from RFTM to PCM:
 **Day 3**
 1. If PCM with antibiotics has not been made already, weigh out antibiotics and measure RFTM as above into an autoclaved 100 mL screw cap bottle
 2. Stir with a stir bar and stir plate if necessary